-A decision that an anti-doping rule violation was committed, a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation, or a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision by WADA assigning results management under Article 7.1 of the Code; a decision by the IOC not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under Article 7.5; a decision not to lift a Provisional Suspension as a result of a Provisional Hearing; the CAS Anti-Doping Division's failure to comply with Article 7.6.1; a decision that the IOC or the CAS Anti-Doping Division lacks jurisdiction to rule on an alleged anti-doping rule violation or its Consequences; and a decision by the IOC not to recognize another Anti-Doping Organization's decision under Article 15 may be appealed exclusively as provided in this Article 12.
+A decision that an anti-doping rule violation was committed, a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation, or a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision by WADA assigning results management under Article 7.1 of the Code; a decision by the ITA not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under Article 7.5; a decision not to lift a Provisional Suspension as a result of a Provisional Hearing; CAS' failure to comply with Article 7.6.1; a decision that the ITA or CAS lacks jurisdiction to rule on an alleged anti-doping rule violation or its Consequences; and a decision by the IOC not to recognize another Anti-Doping Organization's decision under Article 15 may be appealed exclusively as provided in this Article 12.

-12.2.1 Subject to Article 12.3 below, decisions made under these Rules may be appealed exclusively to CAS.

-12.2.2 Persons Entitled to Appeal
+- 12.2.1 Subject to Article 12.3 below, decisions made under these Rules may be appealed exclusively to CAS, subject to the Appeals Arbitration Rules as set forth in the CAS Code of Sports-related Arbitration. - 12.2.2 Persons Entitled to Appeal

+The following Persons shall have the right to appeal to CAS:

+- (a) the Athlete or other Person who is the subject of the decision being appealed;

+- (b) the IOC;

+- (c) the ITA;

-The following Persons shall have the right to appeal to CAS: (a) the Athlete or other Person who is the subject of the decision being appealed; (b) the IOC; (c) the relevant International Federation; (d) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; and (e) WADA.
+- (d) the relevant International Federation;

+- (e) the National Anti-Doping Organization of the Person's country of residence or countries where the Person is a national or license holder; and

+(f) WADA.